winderdoot/mini_rust/empurror/notes/bevy_notes.md

 Generally avoid them UNLESS you want to spawn/despawn many entities or do something that can only be done with commands.
 For example setting up the game world at the beginning/when new level is loaded

+# Questions:

+- figure out what the hell are state scoped entities and if I can use them, or avoid using them so my entites don't despawn when I don't want to